 LifeLock Scandal?
-In 2007, The Phoenix New Times published a story about the origins of Lifelock and the shady past of its founder (Robert Maynard, Jr.).
-Maynard allegedly uses a fake story about identity theft to promote LifeLock, but it is suspected that he committed identity theft and used his credit repair company (which was closed by the Fed) for unauthorized debiting from customers’ accounts.
+In 2007, The Phoenix New Times published a story about the origins of Lifelock and its founder's shady past (Robert Maynard, Jr.).
+Maynard allegedly uses a fake story about identity theft to promote LifeLock, but he suspected he committed identity theft and used his credit repair company (which was closed by the Fed) for unauthorized debiting from customers' accounts.

-The fee for Lifelock may not be worth it, especially if you are offered free credit monitoring through another service.
-For example, from a company that has suffered a data violation.
-You can also get free credit monitoring for your Trans-Union credit report through CreditKarma.com and your credit report to Experian via CreditSesame.com, twice a year you can get a free credit report from Equifax through Quizzle.com.
+Lifelock's fee may not be worth it, especially if you are offered free credit monitoring through another service.
+For example, a company that has suffered a data violation.
+You can also get free credit monitoring for your Trans-Union credit report through CreditKarma.com and your credit report to Experian via CreditSesame.com, twice a year, you can get a free credit report from Equifax through Quizzle.com.